Vtg Stencils Bradley 075

 One of those early circular Bradley stencil cutters, with a ¾ inch typeface, was used to draw the Vtg Stencil Bradley 075 fonts.
 However, many aspects of the original typeface, such as the uneven stem widths, have been fixed to create a pleasing font for modern use.
 Therefore, the Vtg Stencil Bradley 075 is an approximation of the original typeface, albeit a best possible one.

-The original ¾inch Bradley Roman features an unusual letter W. We used the more common design of the bigger 1 ¼ inch Bradley Roman W for the Regular font style.
+The original ¾inch Bradley Roman features an unusual letter W. We used the more common design of the later developed Bradley Gigant machine with 1 ¼ inch type for the Regular font style.
 But you will find the original W as alternate letter in the font.

 Until about 1936, the Bradley Stencil machines were manufactured.
 They were then acquired by competitor Diagraph Stencil Machine Corporation.
 So working Bradley machines are really rare these days.